 After checking the temperature, adjust the dial accordingly, or tweak the baking time called for in the recipe.
 Cookies are small and delicate and a few degrees or a minute of baking is the difference between under-baked, over-baked or juuuuuuust right.

 Not only does it make clean up a cinch (no need to wash the baking sheet!), but it means you don’t need to grease the sheet and your cookies won’t stick.

 Kitchen Tip: Don’t throw out used parchment!
 It can be reused again and again until it’s worn out (as long as it’s clean).
-Reynold’s is our go-to brand in the test kitchen for its quality and durability.
+Reynolds and No Name are our go-to brand in the test kitchen for quality and durability.